-The individuals named in the accompanying Proxy are the officers of the Company.
+The individuals named in the accompanying Proxy are officers of the Company.
 If you are a shareholder entitled to vote at the Meeting, you have the right to appoint a person or company other than either of the persons designated in the Proxy, who need not be a shareholder, to attend and act for you on your behalf at the Meeting.
 You may do so either by inserting the name of that other person in the blank space provided in the Proxy or by completing and delivering another suitable form of proxy.
-The only methods by which you may appoint a person as proxy are submitting a Proxy by mail, hand delivery, fax, phone or by way of the Internet, as set out on the accompanying Proxy.
+The only methods by which you may appoint a person as proxy are submitting the Proxy, or other suitable form of proxy, by mail, hand delivery, fax, phone or by way of the Internet, as set out on the accompanying Proxy.